 Vincent Xiao is a senior at Phillips Exeter Academy.
 In addition to having participated in all levels of FIRST and VEX robotics, Vincent has also built robots for the SeaPerch and ROV MATE underwater competitions.
-His robot designs have won a dozen regional and state championships, qualified for the world championship seven times, and set five world records.
+His robot designs have won a dozen regional and state championships, qualified for the world championship seven times, won six championship titles, and set five world records.
 Besides having coached multiple FLL, VEX IQ, and VEX EDR teams, Vincent also serves as a manager/counselor for multiple STEM programs and a judge/referee for numerous robotics competitions.
 Vincent is very excited to continue his robotics journey here at VERTEX!

 Chief Operating Officer + Chief Human Resources Officer

 Celine is a twelfth grader at Phillips Exeter.
 Though she began as a rookie with little robotics experience, she had a passion for anything computer-related!
 During her first year, she worked primarily on Computer Aided Design and the Engineering Notebook, transitioning to leading the community outreach committee the following year.
 This year, Celine's looking forward to expanding the scope of VERTEX’s outreach activities.
 She’s grateful for the opportunity to join a FIRST Tech Challenge team that being at Exeter has given her, and hopes to spread her love of everything FIRST stands for to the larger community.

 Head of Mechanical

 Deborah is currently a sophomore at Phillips Exeter, originally from San Jose, California.
 She first participated in FLL from 4th-6th grade, then transferred to FTC at the local high school from 7th to 8th grade.
 On the mechanical subgroup of the team, she hopes to improve her CADing and design skills and looks forward to continuing her robotics career at Exeter!